miyako/4d-tips-meta-expression/README.md

 This.palette.c1:={stroke: "rgb(240, 255, 255)"; fill: "rgb(0, 71, 171)"}
 ```

+you can create as many styles as necessary to handle every possible condition.
 in this example, the `0` suffix is for unselected lines and the `1` suffix is for selected lines.
+the key is to have the style objects predefined, as opposed to creating a new object each time the meta expression is evaluated.

 ## On Load